microsoft/FluidFramework/docs/content/docs/recipes/collaborative-text-area.md

     npm run start
     ```

-    {{< callout note >}}

-    If you receive a compilation error related to a "buffer" package, then you need to install an additional dependency to make this demo compatible with Webpack 5.
-Run `npm install -D buffer` and try again.
-This will be resolved in a future release of Fluid Framework.

-    {{< /callout >}}

 1. Paste the URL of the application into the address bar of another tab or even another browser to have more than one client open at a time.
 Edit the text on any client and see the text change and synchronize on all the clients.